-Table~\ref{tab:convergence} reports comprehensive convergence statistics across all trials.
-The Agent had 83.3\% of protocol designs improved (50/60 successfully processed trials showed positive $\Delta p$), with 4 trials (6.7\%) encountering agent failures where the system identified zero opportunities of potential redesign, occurring in the efficacy failure mode.
+\textbf{Convergence Analysis.}~ \Cref{tab:combined_convergence_shift} reports comprehensive convergence statistics across all trials.
+The Agent improved 83.3\% of protocol designs (50/60 successfully processed trials showed positive $\Delta p$), with 4 trials (6.7\%) encountering agent failures where the system identified zero opportunities of potential redesign, occurring in the efficacy failure mode.

 The system demonstrated efficient convergence patterns, with 15\% (9/60) of trials exhibiting natural termination before iteration 5 due to exhausted modification space.
 Most trials used all 5 iterations, suggesting adaptive stopping could improve efficiency.